inbo/whip/docs/specifications.md

 numberformat: '4.' # 4 digits at the left side, right side not specified, e.g. 1234., 1234.12 or also the integer 1234
 ```

-**Remark**

-Float numbers are stored in a double-precision floating-point format.
-Hence, the check for the numberformat is done before the actual conversion to float numbers in order to do the other tests (e.g. min, max,...)

 ### dateformat

 Does the data conform to a specific date format?
 Possibilities provided at